 Getting ready for the winter isn’t as simple as throwing down a festoon of figgy pudding and calling it a day.
 There’s work to be done.
 So roll up your sleeves.

-Here’s how to ready your space for the winter months:
+Here’s how to prepare your house for the upcoming winter months:

 1. Check your furnace